Buruh Tani

-Composition and origins
+History

 Trisakti University students and police forces clash in May 1998.

 In 1996–97, Indonesia’s security forces were cracking down on student activists and labor organizers.
-“Buruh Tani” was born in the last years of Suharto’s New Order (Orde Baru), when political freedoms were severely restricted.
-The song was written by Safi’i Kemamang.
+“Buruh Tani” was born in the last years of Suharto’s New Order (Orde Baru), when political freedoms were severely restricted.The song was written by Safi’i Kemamang.
 Born as Arifin in Lamongan, East Java, he came from a poor farming family.
+His grandfather, grandmother, father, mother, and other family members were farmers.
+His father's name was Mustofa and his mother's name was Siti Karmiati.
+He only has one sibling, namely an older sister.
+Safi‘i developed an interest in political movements and global affairs from an early age.
+His engagement in activist circles began after he enrolled at a State Vocational School (Sekolah Teknik Menengah; STM) of Tuban, East Java.
+He claimed that there were practices of misappropriation and corruption carried out by the principal.
+Then, Safi'i and his friends from STM held a demonstration to protest the corrupt practices, repeatedly three times a year.
+Safi’i had developed his guitar skills relatively late, beginning during his years at a Technical High School (STM) in Tuban.
+While serving as the head of the student council in Tuban, he frequently travelled to Blauran Market in Surabaya, in search of second-hand books, including Sukarno's Di Bawah Bendera Revolusi.

-Having to have suffered greatly, he alongside his family later migrated to Surabaya, where throughout his life, observed what he considered the four as the main victims of all the policies implemented by the regime; the workers, the farmers, the students, and the urban poor.
+Having to have suffered greatly and facing uncertainty as farmers, he alongside his family later migrated to Surabaya, where throughout his life, observed what he considered the four as the main victims of all the policies implemented by the regime; the workers, the farmers, the students, and the urban poor.
+The frequency of his movement activities as a university student increased when he joined the Indonesian Student Solidarity for Democracy (SMID; Solidaritas Mahasiswa Indonesia untuk Demokrasi) and the People's Democratic Party (PRD).
 During his work as a factory worker in Surabaya he joined a trade union.
 Safi’i was a labour field coordinator (korlap) for a labor action scheduled on 8 May 1996 after a collective musyawarah (deliberation).
 Six days before the protest, on 2 July 1996, he met with workers to discuss and agree on protesting the sharp rise in basic commodity prices.
 In addition to discussions, strategies were devised to ensure the demonstration proceeded as planned.
-While returning home from preparations for the factory strike, he was abducted at night and reportedly targeted for killing, but managed to escape despite sustaining serious injuries.
-Following the incident, Safi’i joined the local People's Democratic Party (PRD) sector in Surabaya.
-For his safety, on 8 July, he was advised to relinquish his role as a labor leader and to operate underground to avoid further threats to his life and continue the struggle.
+While returning home from preparations for the factory strike, he was abducted at night and reportedly targeted for killing.